Kolling Institute of Medical Research: History

-A new two-storey building was officially opened in 1931 and named the Kolling Institute after businessman Charles Kolling following an in memoriam donation from his widow Eva Kolling.
+A new two-story building was officially opened in 1931 and named the Kolling Institute after businessman Charles Kolling following an in memoriam donation from his widow Eva Kolling.

 In the last few years, the Kolling Institute has expanded to include other research groups from the Royal North Shore campus.
 The Kolling Institute was thus rebranded upon relocation to the new Kolling Building in late 2008.

 Directors

 Dr Max Rudolf "Rudi" Lemberg held an appointment within the institute from 1935 to 1972, establishing a major research focus on porphyrins, structures within molecules which give the red colour to blood and the yellow colour to bile.
 Rudi Lemberg became a Fellow of the Royal Society and was one of the founders of biochemistry in Australia.

 Bill Ingram was succeeded in 1974 by Dr David Nelson who directed the institute until his death in 1989.
 David Nelson's research focus was in immune responses and allergy, particularly the involvement of the blood coagulation system in these processes.

 Professor Robert Baxter became the third director of the Kolling Institute in 1994.
 Professor Baxter is an international leader in the endocrinology, cell biology and biochemistry of cellular growth factors and is listed as an Institute for Scientific Information highly cited researcher.
 The existing endocrinology research group (led by Dr Bruce Robinson) expanded into insulin growth factors and IGF binding proteins.
 Professor Baxter resigned as director in December 2011, and is continuing with his research interests at the institute.

 In January 2012, Professor Jonathan Morris commenced as the fourth director of the Kolling Institute.
 Professor Morris was the associate dean and head of the Northern Clinical School.
 Professor Morris believed that the future direction of the Kolling lay in the adoption of the academic health centre culture, where medical research breakthroughs lead to direct clinical benefits for patients.

 In May 2019, Professor Carolyn Sue became the fifth director of research, Kolling Institute after being interim director for 12 months.
 Professor Sue is also the director of neurogenetics at Royal North Shore Hospital and director of the National Centre for Adult Stem Cell Research (Sydney).
 Her focus is on strengthening the institute's research performance in its quest to deliver translational research outcomes for patients.